dsl16/stranger-things/README.md

 - Ludwig - Uber's open source ML framework.
 - Django - A web development framework for Python.
 - D3 - A Javascript framework for building interactive, browser-based visualizations.
+- Tensorflow - A library for building ML applications

 ## List of Algorithms I'm Comfortable with
 - MLLib